Leveraging Cross-Lingual Transfer Learning in Spoken Named Entity Recognition Systems: Experiments and Results

 \subsection{Transfer Learning Results}

+Tables \ref{tab:transfer_learning_results_de_en} and \ref{tab:transfer_learning_results_de_nl} present the results of transfer learning from German to English and German to Dutch, respectively.
+These results highlight patterns consistent with our baseline pipeline experiments.

+In the German-to-English transition detailed in Table~\ref{tab:transfer_learning_results_de_en}, the performance of E2E model in the zero-shot transfer learning scenario illustrates the adaptability of this approach.
+However, for the transition from German to Dutch, the situation is markedly different.
+Zero-shot transfer learning outcomes for German to Dutch align closely with baseline performances, with WER, EER, and F1-scores remaining relatively stable across the scenarios.
+Interestingly, the incorporation of 40\% of the Dutch training data leads to a noticeable improvement in performance, particularly a roughly 2\% increase in F1-scores as shown in Table~\ref{tab:transfer_learning_results_de_nl}.

-Table~\ref{tab:transfer_learning_results_de_en} and Table~\ref{tab:transfer_learning_results_de_nl} present the transfer learning outcomes from German-to-English and German-to-Dutch mirroring those of the baseline pipeline.
-Conversely, for the Dutch, identical results are observed using zero-shot transfer learning, with a notable improvement of 2\% upon the inclusion of 40\% of Dutch training data.
-When examining the E2E system, the German-to-Dutch transfer yields superior results compared to the German-to-English one.
-A possible explanation for this phenomenon can be found in Table~\ref{tab:entities_overlap}, which reveals a significantly higher overlap between German and Dutch entities as compared to German and English.
+Focusing again on the E2E model, it is apparent from the results that the German-to-Dutch transfer yields better performance metrics compared to the German-to-English transfer.
+An examination of Table~\ref{tab:entities_overlap} provides a potential explanation for this difference, indicating a more substantial overlap in entities between German and Dutch than between German and English.

-As seen in Table~\ref{tab:transfer_learning_results_de_nl}, fine-tuning a German E2E system using 40\% of the Dutch training set results in a considerable enhancement of the Dutch E2E system performance by approximately 7\%, and around 4\% when compared to the Dutch pipeline system.
-Upon investigating the source of this improvement, we identify that the F1 score for both the PER and LOC classes exhibits an enhancement of 10\% when compared to the Dutch E2E baseline.
+A closer look at Table~\ref{tab:transfer_learning_results_de_nl} reveals that fine-tuning the German E2E system with 40\% of the Dutch training data significantly enhances the system’s effectiveness in recognizing Dutch entities.
+This fine-tuning results in a performance increase of approximately 7\% compared to the standalone Dutch E2E system and a 4\% improvement over the Dutch pipeline system.
+The gains are particularly notable in the F1 scores within the PER and LOC entity categories, where there is an impressive 10\% increase compared to the baseline Dutch E2E system.
+These findings underscore the efficacy of targeted training data in boosting system performance and highlight the benefits of cross-lingual transfer learning in multilingual NER systems.